brittleru/abusive-language-detection/README.md

 the abusive text with an abusive language detection model, then delete or report it.

 We provide an analysis over the existent state-of-the-art abusive language datasets and deep learning models in order to improve the classification of abusive language.
-By using **[X]** models on each dataset and having 5 datasets that are different we can gain an enhanced hate-speech detection algorithm.
+By using 7 models on each dataset and having 5 datasets that are different we can gain an enhanced hate-speech detection algorithm.

 ### Technologies used